 On July 15, 2021, the Company filed its Memorial with the ICSID, outlining the nature and quantum of its claims against the Government of Tanzania for the expropriation of the Company's retention licenses.
-The arbitration case will be heard by a three-person tribunal and is expected to conclude in 2023.
+The arbitration case was heard by a three-person tribunal in February 2023, after which a decision is expected within six months, however it could take longer.
 The Memorial provides the basis for compensation to Winshear in the amount of \$124,781,945, including interest which continues to accrue.
 There is no guarantee of a positive outcome in favour of the Company.

-PRIVATE PLACEMENT FINANCING
+PRIVATE PLACEMENT FINANCINGS